vmware-samples/vcenter-event-broker-appliance/docs/kb/function-tutorial-intro.md

 ## Installing required tools on your workstation
 You will need to install and configure/use three tools:
 - `git` - used to clone the VEBA github repository down to your workstation (including the function code we want to use) so that you have a local copy to modify/test/deploy.
-- `docker` - if you modify the function's code, you will use Docker to:
+- `docker` - if you modify the function's code, you will use the Docker command line tool to:
   - create a new Docker image
   - push the image to the Docker registry so that it is available to be pulled down by the Kubernetes cluster.
   - test the function locally on your workstation without the need for a deployed VEBA appliance.